-Bill became a member of the Senior Executive Service on May 17, 2015 when accepted the position of Deputy Associate Administrator for Federal Sealift on located in the Office of Strategic Sealift, Maritime Administration.
+Doug became a member of the Senior Executive Service in August 2019 when accepted the position of Deputy Associate Administrator for Federal Sealift on located in the Office of Strategic Sealift, Maritime Administration.